edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

   </p>
 </div>

-In order to make the newly created subnet a public subnet, you have to change the routing policy, so that the destination 0.0.0.0/0 points to an internet gateway, which is indicated via the target name prefix of &#8220;igw&#8221; (See Figure 5).
+In order to make the newly created subnet a public subnet, you have to change the routing policy, so that the destination 0.0.0.0/0 points to an internet gateway, which is indicated via the target name prefix of "igw" (See Figure 5).

 <div id="attachment_2180" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/005-VPC05.png" rel="attachment wp-att-2180"><img src="/content/uploads/2016/02/005-VPC05-600x268.png" alt="Figure 5: Configure the Internet Gateway for the Public Subnet" width="600" height="268" class="size-large wp-image-2180" srcset="/content/uploads/2016/02/005-VPC05-600x268.png 600w, /content/uploads/2016/02/005-VPC05-350x156.png 350w, /content/uploads/2016/02/005-VPC05.png 620w" sizes="(max-width: 600px) 100vw, 600px" /></a>